Meg McDuffie, MSW (she/her)

 Jim Hayes, MSW (he/him)

-Licensed Clinical Social Worker/Clinical Supervisor, Illinois
+Licensed Clinical Social Worker/Clinical Supervisor, Illinois/New York

-Jim has an MSW from Columbia University’s School of Social Work with over 10 years of clinical experience.
+Jim has an MSW from Columbia University’s School of Social Work with over 12 years of clinical experience.
 He has practiced in many settings including community health/mental health, private practice, a psychoanalytic institute, and criminal justice diversion programs.
 Jim is the Clinical Director and Founder of Affirming Mental Health.
 He holds full licensure in Illinois and New York, and can provide talk therapy and clinical supervision in both states.

 Jim specializes in working with members of the LGBTQ community, people living with HIV/AIDS, and those struggling with anxiety/depression, trauma, life transitions, family conflict, and/or stress management.
 His approach is strengths-based with a focus on helping people learn more about their underlying motives for behaviors and thought patterns, while also assisting with the implementation of present-day coping mechanisms.